Carleton University: Fraternities and sororities

-Greek letter organizations are an active part of student life at Carleton, affiliated with both local and international organizations.
-From an administrative perspective, Carleton does not formally recognize fraternities and sororities, and has prohibited them from tabling in the Nideyinàn Atrium and Teraanga Commons while wearing their letters.

 Since 2007, most Greek activities at Carleton are overseen by the Carleton University Greek Council (CUGC), a student-led organization which plans and coordinates social, philanthropic, and academic events throughout the school year between fraternities and sororities.
 Three international sororities, Phi Sigma Sigma, Alpha Omicron Phi, and Delta Phi Epsilon are governed separately by the Carleton Panhellenic Council, which fulfills a mandate parallel to that of the CUGC.

-In early 2016, a Carleton sorority became the locus of controversy after an incident in which several chapter members decided to pop 80 balloons simultaneously during a meeting in the Tory Building, followed by celebratory screaming which falsely triggered an active shooter lockdown on campus.
-This led to some students advocating for an outright ban of the sorority responsible for the false alarm.

-Arts and media
+Newspapers and magazines

-Student newspapers

 Carleton's primary undergraduate student newspaper is The Charlatan, which was founded in 1945 and known as The Carleton until 1971.
 Until 2019, the newspaper published print editions on a bi-weekly basis when budgetary restraints forced the paper to reduce its frequency to once monthly.
 The Charlatan's operations are overseen by a volunteer Board of Directors, composed of representatives from the newspaper's staff, students, faculty, and the community at large.

 Carleton is also served by The Leveller, a monthly newspaper established in 2009, representing student voice throughout the National Capital Region.
 The publication is characterized by its radical left editorial stance toward social issues.

-The Resin was a newspaper for students living in residence which was published in 2014, when the Rideau River Residence Association decided to discontinue it.

-During the school year the School of Journalism publishes a community newspaper, Centretown News, which reports on the Centretown neighbourhood of Ottawa, and an online newspaper, Capital News Online.
+During the school year, the School of Journalism publishes a community newspaper, Centretown News, which reports on the Centretown neighbourhood of Ottawa, and an online newspaper, Capital News Online.

 The Department of English Language and Literature supports the student-run writers' zine, In/Words, featuring creative writing and short stories from Carleton students.
 Engineering students are similarly are served by The Iron Times, which is published by the Carleton Student Engineering Society.